joshpierro/self-driving-car/p5/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In lines 146-155 of app.py I implement a thresholded heatmap to identify and and label vehicle positions.
 This was my main strategy for reducing false positives.
-I then constructed bounding boxes to cover the area of each blob detected.
+I then constructed bounding boxes to cover the area of each hot spot detected.
 A richer strategy might include aggregating the results from adjacent frames in the video and set a threshold on that.
 This would certainly cull out more anomalies.

 ---